 There are two common conventions for references: (1) full references in notes at the foot of the page or the end of the document, with a bibliography at the end of the work; or (2) 'author-date' citations in the text, with a bibliography at the end of the work.
 Follow just one of these, and in whichever you use, make sure that your referencing is complete and consistent.
+For further guidance on plagiarism see pp. 14-17.

 1. The full referencing convention.
 If using this approach, references are included in the notes, which should be numbered serially from 1 from the start of the dissertation.
 For references in notes, give full details at the first mention in the chapter, and at subsequent mentions in the dissertation, a brief citation will do.
 Notwithstanding their widespread use, avoid op. cit., loc. cit., and ibid.; these can confuse.
 The bibliography should include the full references in alphabetical order.